Sven-Seyfert/solve-smart/docs/introduction.md

 > Hello and welcome to SOLVE SMART【ツ】.

 Simply navigate through the topics on the left side or open the menu, if you use a mobile device.<br>
-You can also use the search to find interesting post for you.
+You can also use the search to find interesting posts for you.

 Stay innovative and have fun.